 Required Skills & Qualities

-The ideal candidate for the Leon Levy Native Garden Intern
+The ideal candidate for the Leon Levy Native Habitat Garden Intern

 The candidate should be self-motivated and able to work successfully independently and in a supportive team atmosphere.
 Further, the candidate should be in good physical condition and willing to work outside for extended periods and in a casual yet professional office environment.
 Candidates should hold a valid driver’s license and have personal transportation.